Caister Lifeboat Station

 Caister Lifeboat Station is located in the village and seaside resort of Caister-on-Sea, on the east coast of the county of Norfolk.

-A lifeboat was first stationed at Caister by the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM) in 1845.
+A lifeboat was first stationed at Caister by the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM), more commonly known as the Norfolk Shipwreck Association or (NSA), in 1845.
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1857.

 After 112 years, the RNLI decided that with sufficient nearby operational assets, Caister Lifeboat Station was no longer required.
 The RNLI withdrew in 1969.

 The station was immediately re-established as an Independent lifeboat station, and today is operated by the Caister Volunteer Lifeboat Service.

 History

 In the late 1700s, a group of men, mainly fishermen, formed the "Caister Company of Beachmen", in order to find extra employment offering additional boat services, ferrying passengers and pilots, retrieving discarded anchors to re-sell, and in times of shipwreck, to rescue people, and more importantly, salvage boats and cargo.
 When lifeboats started being placed along the coast, these would be the men to crew the lifeboat.
 This company would survive until 1941, when a motor-lifeboat was placed at Caister.
 During this time, the company would also provide their own boats, and carry out rescues, sometimes in conjunction with the lifeboat.